Opor Ayam: Indonesian Chicken Cooked In Spiced Coconut Milk

 You can make this chicken dish in bulk and keep it in the refrigerator/ fridge.

 Opor Ayam freezes well for about 2 months.
-Make sure you leave the dish to completely cool down before storing it in a freezer-friendly food container.
+Leave the dish completely cool before storing it in a freezer-friendly food container.ย

-Thank you for checking this Opor Ayam recipe.
+Thank you for checking out this Opor Ayam recipe.
 I hope you start thinking of making it.
-When you do, it will be great if you could share what you think about the recipe in the comments below.
+When you do, please share what you think about the recipe in the comments below.ย

-And if you like it, I suggest you take a look at the following recipes of dishes that go well with Opor Ayam.
+If you like it, I suggest you look at the following recipes that go well with Opor Ayam.ย

 Thank you and all the best.